MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 A presence status consists of two elements:

 - **Base presence**: The base presence status indicates an agent's status.
 The unified routing engine distributes work items to agents as per their base statuses.
 Among the out-of-the-box statuses, except inactive, all others are base statuses.
-- **Presence text**: The text that's associated with a specific base status, which is visible to agents.
+- **Presence text**: The text associated with a specific base status, which is visible to agents.

 ### Custom presence status